isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    Always send the ``ha-heartbeat`` command to both active HA servers to check the state of the entire HA setup.
-Sending it to only one of the servers may not reflect issues with one of the servers that just began.
+Sending it to only one of the servers may not reflect issues that just began with one of the servers.

 .. _command-ha-status-get: